Technological pedagogical content knowledge: History

 In the early 2000s, scholars noted a lack of theory and conceptual frameworks to inform and guide research and teacher preparation in technology integration.
 The classic definition of PCK proposed by Shulman included one dynamic and complex relationship between two different knowledge bodies: content knowledge and pedagogical knowledge.
 Shulman defined PCK as the blend between content and pedagogy, highlighting the teacher's comprehension of how topics should be taught according to students' diverse interests and capabilities.

 For five years, Mishra & Koehler conducted an experiment to understand educators’ development of rich technology uses as well as helping them develop their teaching with technology.
 As a result of this work, they arrived at the Technological, Pedagogical, Content Knowledge (TPCK) model in 2008, later renamed to TPACK.
 The questions of "what the teachers need to know in order to appropriately incorporate technology into their teaching... and how they might develop it" were key to the framework development.
 In 2019, Mishra proposed an additional aspect of teacher knowledge, contextual knowledge (XK), which encompasses knowledge of not only the TPACK forms but also organisational and situational constraints, such as school policies and available technologies.

 Educators found they needed new skills as new technologies entered the field.
 Consequently, technology knowledge became an essential feature of teacher knowledge.
 Scholars proposed different frames about TPACK to promote a particular view, including ways and diverse perspectives on understanding and working with technology in the classroom.
-TPACK-based research has led to the emergence of a significant literature body (TPACK Newsletter #44, 2021).
+TPACK-based research has led to the emergence of a significant literature body.

 As Herring and colleagues described, the historical development of TPACK provided a conceptualization that both graphically and narratively explained what is studied, and presented the key concepts, factors, or variables and the presumed relationships found between them.
 Additionally, it scaffolds the application of findings to other contexts that theoreticians, researchers, and practitioners continue to examine.